Post

 Prepending these bytes to any standard Famicom/NES ROM of Ice Climber is necessary for it to be read via a Controller Pak in Doubutsu no Mori.
 Notably, you can also choose to prepend these bytes to a Yay0-compressed ROM of Ice Climber and it will also function just fine, since Doubutsu no Mori supports Nintendo’s Yay0 format.
 Every Famicom game built into Doubutsu no Mori is Yay0-compressed, so it’s likely that Nintendo also compressed Ice Climber and thus, our official replication did the same.

-file.
+After including these header bytes, you can slot this ROM data onto a multi-bank MPK file.
 Of course, depending on where you slot in this data, you must also map out this data within the corresponding filesystem pages and include proper note information.
-Importantly, for compatability within Doubutsu no Mori, the note containing Ice Climber must have the game code NAFJ
+Importantly, for compatibility within Doubutsu no Mori, the note containing Ice Climber must have the game code NAFJ with a file name different than “DOUBUTSUNOMORI”, following the Pak’s custom text encoding.
+For our purposes, we simply named the note “ICECLIMBER” (22 1C 1E 1C 25 22 26 1B 1E 2B).

 Takashi Tezuka’s Letter

 Following Doubutsu no Mori’s included letter data bundled with the game, the supposed letter from Takashi Tezuka included in the Ice Climber Pak would have to take up a whopping 103 pages (~26KB) of space.
 This is because to even store one letter, we have to reserve space for the entire post office mailbox in our Controller Pak.
-Since the post office mailbox can save 160 letters total, we end up with a lot of unused space - but including it is still necessary.
+Since the post office mailbox can save 160 letters total, we end up with a lot of unused space, but including it is still necessary.
 In order to place an in-game letter in the first slot of this mailbox data, it’s important to understand how it works.

-By simply saving any letter to the post office mailbox, a note is written to your Controller Pak called DOUBUTSUNOMORI.B
+By simply saving any letter to the post office mailbox, a note is written to your Controller Pak called DOUBUTSUNOMORI.B.
+Examining the structure of this note reveals that the post office mailbox works following this structure:

 General mailbox data

-0x0002 | 80 bytes | Box names | The names of the eight boxes in the post office mailbox that each hold 20 letters Each name is 10-bytes long, formatted in order of these 80 bytes |
+0x000280 bytesBox namesThe names of the eight boxes in the post office mailbox that each hold 20 letters

 Individual letter data (click to expand)